Project-MONAI/tutorials/generation/maisi/README.md

 ### 2. Model Inference
 #### Inference parameters:
-The information for the inference input, like body region and anatomy to generate, is stored in [./configs/config_infer.json](./configs/config_infer.json).
-Please feel free to play with it.
-Here are the details of the parameters.
+The information for the inference input, such as the body region and anatomy to generate, is stored in [./configs/config_infer.json](./configs/config_infer.json).
+Feel free to experiment with it.
+Below are the details of the parameters:

-- `"num_output_samples"`: int, the number of output image/mask pairs it will generate.
+- `"num_output_samples"`: An integer specifying the number of output image/mask pairs to generate.
-- `"spacing"`: voxel size of generated images.
-E.g., if set to `[1.5, 1.5, 2.0]`, it will generate images with a resolution of 1.5x1.5x2.0 mm.
+- `"spacing"`: The voxel size of the generated images.
+For example, if set to `[1.5, 1.5, 2.0]`, it generates images with a resolution of 1.5x1.5x2.0 mm.
-- `"output_size"`: volume size of generated images.
-E.g., if set to `[512, 512, 256]`, it will generate images with size of 512x512x256.
-They need to be divisible by 16.
-If you have a small GPU memory size, you should adjust it to small numbers.
-Note that `"spacing"` and `"output_size"` together decide the output field of view (FOV).
-For eample, if set them to `[1.5, 1.5, 2.0]`mm and `[512, 512, 256]`, the FOV is 768x768x512 mm.
-We recommend the FOV in x and y axis to be at least 256mm for head, and at least 384mm for other body regions like abdomen.
-There is no such restriction for z-axis.
+- `"output_size"`: The volume size of the generated images.
+For example, if set to `[512, 512, 256]`, it generates images of size 512x512x256.
+The values must be divisible by 16.
+If GPU memory is limited, adjust these to smaller numbers.
+Note that `"spacing"` and `"output_size"` together determine the output field of view (FOV).
+For example, if set to `[1.5, 1.5, 2.0]` mm and `[512, 512, 256]`, the FOV is 768x768x512 mm.
+We recommend the FOV in the x and y axes to be at least 256 mm for the head and at least 384 mm for other body regions like the abdomen.
+There is no restriction for the z-axis.
-- `"controllable_anatomy_size"`: a list of controllable anatomy and its size scale (0--1).
-E.g., if set to `[["liver", 0.5],["hepatic tumor", 0.3]]`, the generated image will contain liver that have a median size, with size around 50% percentile, and hepatic tumor that is relatively small, with around 30% percentile.
-The output will contain paired image and segmentation mask for the controllable anatomy.
+- `"controllable_anatomy_size"`: A list specifying controllable anatomy and their size scale (0–1).
+For example, if set to `[["liver", 0.5], ["hepatic tumor", 0.3]]`, the generated image will contain a liver of median size (around the 50th percentile) and a relatively small hepatic tumor (around the 30th percentile).
+The output will include paired images and segmentation masks for the controllable anatomy.
-- `"body_region"`: If "controllable_anatomy_size" is not specified, "body_region" will be used to constrain the region of generated images.
-It needs to be chosen from "head", "chest", "thorax", "abdomen", "pelvis", "lower".
+- `"body_region"`: If `"controllable_anatomy_size"` is not specified, `"body_region"` will constrain the region of the generated images.
+It must be chosen from `"head"`, `"chest"`, `"thorax"`, `"abdomen"`, `"pelvis"`, or `"lower"`.
+Please set a reasonable `"body_region"` for the given FOV determined by `"spacing"` and `"output_size"`.
+For example, if FOV is only 128mm in z-axis, we should not expect `"body_region"` to contain all of [`"head"`, `"chest"`, `"thorax"`, `"abdomen"`, `"pelvis"`, `"lower"`].
-- `"anatomy_list"`: If "controllable_anatomy_size" is not specified, the output will contain paired image and segmentation mask for the anatomy in "./configs/label_dict.json".
+- `"anatomy_list"`: If `"controllable_anatomy_size"` is not specified, the output will include paired images and segmentation masks for the anatomy listed in `"./configs/label_dict.json"`.
-- `"autoencoder_sliding_window_infer_size"`: in order to save GPU memory, we use sliding window inference when decoding latents to image when `"output_size"` is large.
-This is the patch size of the sliding window.
-Small value will reduce GPU memory but increase time cost.
-They need to be divisible by 16.
+- `"autoencoder_sliding_window_infer_size"`: To save GPU memory, sliding window inference is used when decoding latents into images if `"output_size"` is large.
+This parameter specifies the patch size of the sliding window.
+Smaller values reduce GPU memory usage but increase the time cost.
+The values must be divisible by 16.
+If GPU memory is sufficient, select a larger value for this parameter.
-- `"autoencoder_sliding_window_infer_overlap"`: float between 0 and 1.
-Large value will reduce the stitching artifacts when stitching patches during sliding window inference, but increase time cost.
-If you do not observe seam lines in the generated image result, you can use a smaller value to save inference time.
+- `"autoencoder_sliding_window_infer_overlap"`: A float between 0 and 1.
+Larger values reduce stitching artifacts when patches are stitched during sliding window inference but increase the time cost.
+If you do not observe seam lines in the generated image, you can use a smaller value to save inference time.

-To generate images with substantial dimensions, such as 512 &times; 512 &times; 512 or larger, using GPUs with 80GB of memory, it is advisable to configure the `"num_splits"` parameter in [the auto-encoder configuration](./configs/config_maisi.json#L11-L37) to 16.
-This adjustment is crucial to avoid out-of-memory issues during inference.
+- `"autoencoder_tp_num_splits"`: An integer chosen from `[1, 2, 4, 8, 16]`.
+Tensor parallelism is used in the autoencoder to save GPU memory.
+Larger values reduce GPU memory usage.
+If GPU memory is sufficient, select a smaller value for this parameter.

 #### Recommended spacing for different output sizes: